-NewsQ design thinking activities are focused on three main outcomes: (1) technical definitions, (2)“ideation” through data, and (3) creative prototypes.
+NewsQ design thinking activities were focused on three main outcomes: (1) technical definitions, (2)“ideation” through data, and (3) creative prototypes.

 In our mission to improve news ranking and recommendation systems, NewsQ asks journalists, researchers and technologists to use journalistic standards and civic frameworks to clarify how news should be defined and framed for online realms.

-Since algorithms operate according to defined rules, NewsQ documents technical definitions around the principles and metrics of online news quality that can be more readily incorporated into algorithmic processing.
-Our current working definitions include:
+Since algorithms operate according to defined rules, NewsQ has documented technical definitions around the principles and metrics of online news quality that can be more readily incorporated into algorithmic processing.

-At the same time, NewsQ uses our data collections to “ideate” or foster new ideas that help clarify what constitutes – and how to define – quality in news ranking and recommendation.
+NewsQ supports the use of data collections to “ideate” or foster new ideas that help clarify what constitutes – and how to define – quality in news ranking and recommendation.

 NewsQ also facilitates solution prototypes to the news ranking and recommendation challenge among people with different interests and backgrounds.

 ➔Wikipedia Edit-a-thons from the KNoW Science Collaboration

 News is an important part of the record for references and histories.
 NewsQ Knowledge Networks on the Web (KNoW) Science activities are collaborations to understand the interaction between news and reliable science/health information, and to strengthen the profile of this information within online networks of knowledge worldwide.